lubomirv999/Tech-Shop/README.md

 * Create product for sale (Full CRUD on it)
 * Create review for a product (Full CRUD on it)
 * Buy product
-* See their cart
-* Make an order

 ### Administrators are able to
-* See Admin panel - Can delete all users and products
+* See Admin panel - Can delete all users, full CRUD on products and reviews

 ### Deadline
 * Project should be completed before 15 July 2018